arpitribadiya/LastServe/README.md

 * *link to application*: https://lastserve-a3.netlify.app/

+# Description
+* "LastServe": a caring project that helps connect surplus food from stores with people who need it most.
+Instead of throwing away food that can't be kept, stores list it on our platform.
+People can then see where and when they can collect free meals and book a time slot to pick them up.

+* LastServe is all about stopping food waste and making sure everyone has enough to eat.
 # Feature developed
 ## Restaurant order management system
 *  View orders by user, their timeslots, and items